ramesh-suragam/Housing-Property-Price-Estimation/README.md

 * Is the age of the house an important criterion when considering to buy a house in London?
 * Is the availability of garage an important criterion when considering to buy a house in London?
 * Is the number of bedrooms in the house is considered while buying the house and if this is impacting the house price of the London.

+## Usage

+The RMD code needs to be pulled into RStudio while the LondonBoroughs folder contents include Shape(.shp) files needs to be imported into qgis.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.